Lawrence Otis Graham: Career

 Lawrence Otis Graham was a corporate lawyer at Weil, Gotshal & Manges and a real estate attorney at Cuddy & Feder as well as a New York Times bestselling author of 14 non-fiction books on the subject of politics, education, race, and class in America.
 His work has appeared in such publications as The New York Times, Reader's Digest (where he served as a contributing editor), Glamour, and U.S. News & World Report.
 His book Our Kind of People: Inside America’s Black Upper Class (HarperCollins) was a New York Times, Los Angeles Times and Essence Magazine bestseller, as well as a selection of the Book of the Month Club.
 A television series based on the book began airing on the Fox network in the fall of 2021.

 Graham's book The Senator and The Socialite: the Story of America’s First Black Political Dynasty (HarperCollins) is a biography of U.S. Senator Blanche Bruce, the first black person to serve a full term in the U.S. Senate.
 Graham is also the author of such books as The Best Companies for Minorities (Penguin Books) and Proversity: Getting Past Face Value (John Wiley & Sons)—two guides on diversity in the workplace—as well as Member of the Club (HarperCollins) which was originally a cover story on New York Magazine, and was later optioned for a feature film by Warner Brothers.
 Denzel Washington was scheduled to play Graham but the film was never made.

-Graham appeared on numerous TV programs including Charlie Rose, Today Show, The View, Hardball with Chris Matthews, and Good Morning America, and was profiled in USA Today and TIME.

-A former adjunct professor at Fordham University, Graham taught African American Studies as well as American Government.
+Graham appeared on numerous TV programs including Charlie Rose, The Oprah Winfrey Show,Today Show, The View, Hardball with Chris Matthews, and Good Morning America, and was profiled in USA Today and TIME.A former adjunct professor at Fordham University, Graham taught African American Studies as well as American Government.

 Graham appeared weekly as a political commentator, providing Democratic Party perspectives on News 12 in Westchester.

 He was chairman of the Westchester County Police Board and has served on the boards of Red Cross of Westchester, the Boy Scouts of America, Princeton Center for Leadership Training, Jack & Jill Foundation, and Council on Economic Priorities.

 Graham was also a trustee of SUNY Purchase College Foundation, University of Pennsylvania School of Veterinary Medicine, the Eaglebrook School; the American Theatre Wing, co-presenters of the Tony Awards and the Horace Mann School in New York City.